wwarby/walker/README.md

 ## Changelog
 - 0.7.0
   - Add FIT contributions for average steps per km/mile/hour
+  - Show + or - if HR is outside HR zones
+  - Memory optimisation
 - 0.6.3
   - Fix bug where incorrect heart rate zone was shown
   - Fix bug where speed was calculated incorrectly if units were set to miles and speed display was enabled in settings